 Working on a big name brand can help legitimize you.
 Recruiters, screeners and reviewers want to see things they recognize in your portfolio.
 The caveat here is the project must be solid and something you don’t mind being known for.

-What do you HATE to see missing or included in a portfolio?
+8) What do you NOT like to see missing or included in a portfolio?

 Lying, intentionally or by omission, is the most universally hated issue of managers and reviewers.
 When someone submits work they had no part in, everything else in the portfolio is suspect.
 Unfortunately, this happens a lot.